Secure CheckoutPersonal information is secured with SSL technology.

 Researchers and advanced students in pharmaceutical biotechnology, pharmaceutics, pharmacognosy, and natural science

-- Challenges and Need of Delivery cargoes for bioactives: An Introduction
+1. Challenges and Need of Delivery carriers for bioactives and Biological agents: An Introduction

-2. Nanocarriers as delivery cargoes for food bioactives and nutraceuticals
+2. Natural product-based nanomedicine: polymeric nanocapsules as delivery cargoes of food bioactives and nutraceuticals for anticancer purposes

-9. Magnetic nanocarriers of bioactives: Structural and delivery system designs
+7. Magnetic nanocarriers of bioactives: structural and delivery system designs

 - No. of pages: